influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 ### Chaining topics

 Topics can be chained together using the `publish` action.
-This allows you to further group your alerts into various topics.
+This allows alerts to be further grouped into various topics.

 For example the above task could be modified to send alerts to the `system` topic instead of the `cpu` topic.
-This way all system related alerts can be handled in a consitent manner.
+This way all system related alerts can be handled in a consistent manner.

 The new TICKscript: